Meyer Lansky

-Meyer Lansky (born Maier Suchowljansky; July 4, 1902 – January 15, 1983), known as the "Mob's Accountant", was an American organized crime figure who, along with his associate Charles "Lucky" Luciano, was instrumental in the development of the National Crime Syndicate in the United States.
+Meyer Lansky (born Maier Suchowljansky; July 4, 1902 – January 15, 1983), known as the "Mob's Accountant", was a Russian-American organized crime figure who, along with his associate Charles "Lucky" Luciano, was instrumental in the development of the National Crime Syndicate in the United States.

 A member of the Jewish mob, Lansky developed a gambling empire that stretched around the world.
-He was said to own points (percentages) in casinos in Las Vegas, Cuba, The Bahamas and London.
-Lansky additionally had a strong influence with the Italian-American Mafia and played a large role in the consolidation of the criminal underworld.
+He was said to own points (percentages) in casinos in Las Vegas, Cuba, Miami, and New Orleans.
+Lansky had a strong influence with the Italian-American Mafia.
+He played a large role in the consolidation of the criminal underworld by introducing money laundering and offshore banking in 1932, used in the 1950s for cash from the heroin trade.
 The full extent of this role has been the subject of some debate, as Lansky himself denied many of the accusations against him.